Response Procedures

 1. Upon receipt of a report, the Title IX Coordinator will promptly contact the Impacted Part(ies) to offer supportive measures, and inform them of or confirm receipt of a report.

-2. The Title IX Coordinator will explain to the Impacted Part(ies) the process for filing a Formal Complaint, and assess which procedural path the Prohibited Conduct will be processed.
+2. The Title IX Coordinator will explain to the Impacted Part(ies) the process for filing a Complaint, and assess if the alleged conduct meets the definition of sex-based discrimination, and if so, which procedural path the Prohibited Conduct will be processed.

-Supportive Measures may include, but not limited to, counseling services, extensions of deadlines or other course-related adjustments, modifications of employment or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
+Supportive Measures are “reasonably available” environmental and resource-based alterations that may include, but are not limited to, counseling services, extensions of deadlines or other course-related adjustments, modifications of employment or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures that are responsive to the specific situation.

 B. Initial Title IX Assessment

-Reports of Prohibited Conduct will not, on their own, trigger a Title IX grievance process.
-A Formal Complaint is required to be submitted to Pacific Lutheran University to begin a formal grievance process under this policy and as outlined in the U.S. Department of Education Title IX Regulations.
-As defined by Title IX Regulations, Pacific Lutheran University is obligated to dismiss Formal Complaints that fail to meet the definitions below or are outside of its prescribed jurisdiction, which is limited to: an individual who is participating in or attempting to participate in an education program or activity of Pacific Lutheran University in the United States.
-“Educational program or activity” includes locations, events, or circumstances over which Pacific Lutheran University exercises substantial control over both the respondent and the context in which the Prohibited Conduct occurs, and also includes any building owned or controlled by a student organization that is officially recognized by Pacific Lutheran University.
-Prohibited Conduct that does not meet the definition or jurisdiction of sexual misconduct as defined by Title IX Regulations, or takes place in locations outside the U. S. may be, at the discretion of PLU, processed through the PLU Student Code of Conduct.
+Reports of Prohibited Conduct will not, on their own, initiate a Title IX investigation.
+An actual Complaint is required, and must be articulated either in written format or orally to the Pacific Lutheran University Title IX Coordinator, or designee, to begin a formal grievance process under this policy and as outlined in the U.S. Department of Education Title IX Regulations.
+As defined by Title IX Regulations, Pacific Lutheran University may dismiss complaints that fail to meet the definitions below or are outside of its prescribed jurisdiction.
+Prohibited Conduct that does not meet the definition or jurisdiction of sex-based discrimination as defined by Title IX Regulations, may be, at the discretion of PLU, processed through the PLU Student Code of Conduct.

-Consistent with the Title IX regulations issued on May 6, 2020, for a formal investigation to proceed through PLU’s Title IX Formal Process, it must meet several criteria.
-The Prohibited Conduct must be:
+Consistent with the Title IX regulations issued on April 19, 2024, for a formal investigation to proceed through PLU’s Title IX Formal Process, it must meet several criteria.
+The Prohibited Conduct must be one of the following forms of sex discrimination:

 • Quid Pro Quo Sexual Harassment: This exists when there are unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature; and submission to or rejection of such conduct results in adverse educational or employment action; or